top of page

 ocean surface samsara executive wellbeing leadership wellness fulfilling professional deve

-Fulfilling growth is just the result of freeing ourselves from limitations imposed by our habitual self’s desire for recognition/security; fulfilling growth is the result of surrender, not pursuit.
-It is a means for being yourself (and not an end that will define your worth).
+Composure is just the result of freeing ourselves from limitations imposed by our habitual self’s desire for recognition/security; composure is the result of surrender, not pursuit.

 bottom of page